 Background:

-Eligibility for a 2023 Scholarship
+Eligibility for a 2024 Scholarship or Kickstarter Award

-- Student must be accepted into a two-year associate degree program or a four-year bachelor’s degree program from an accredited college or university with a fall 2023 start.
+• Student must be accepted into a two-year associate degree program or a four-year bachelor’s degree program from an accredited college or university with a fall 2023 start.

-- Student must show a dramatic improvement of proactively accessing their accommodations, displaying mastery of concepts to teachers, and achieving educational success over the time they were enrolled in the GT/LD program, regardless of the grade they were initially enrolled.
+• Student must show a dramatic improvement of proactively accessing their accommodations, displaying mastery of concepts to teachers, and achieving educational success over the time they were enrolled in the GT/LD program, regardless of the grade they were initially enrolled.

-- Student must have a letter of recommendation, with approved eligibility, from at least one staff member who worked with them closely while in the GT/LD program (case manager, teacher, co-teacher, guidance counselor, MCPS staff and/or Paraeducator).
+• Student must have a letter of recommendation, with approved eligibility, from at least one staff member who worked with them closely while in the GT/LD program (case manager, teacher, co-teacher, guidance counselor, MCPS staff and/or Paraeducator).
 Each letter of recommendation must be filled out by the recommender using this form and uploaded to the application.

-Note that eligibility requirements may change and the program may expand in the future, depending on the Fund receiving an independent 501(3)c status.
+Note that eligibility requirements may change and the program may expand in the future, depending on the Fund receiving an independent 501(3)(c) status.

 Key Dates:

-- Applications Released – January 17, 2023
+• Applications Released – January 16, 2024

-- Applications Due – March 1, 2023
+• Applications Due – March 1, 2024

-- Interviews Completed – no later than April 1, 2023
+• Interviews Completed – no later than April 1, 2024

-- Selection by the Committee – No later than April 15, 2023
+• Selection by the Committee – No later than April 15, 2024

-- Awardee Notified – No later than April 25, 2023
+• Awardees Notified – No later than April 25, 2024

 Determinations:

 All complete applications submitted by the Application Due date will be anonymously reviewed by nine members of the Scholarship Review Committee.
 Once reviewed, a select number of committee members will interview the top three applicants, from whom they will determine an awardee.
-Each interview will be no more than 30 minutes in length.
+Each virtually conducted interview (Seniors only) will be no more than 30 minutes in length.
 The committee must come to a majority consensus on the selected candidate.

 The selected candidates will be notified privately, and then recognized at the Walter Johnson High School Annual Senior Awards Banquet, with an announcement to the community made by a member of Jaidon Smith’s family.